CFields651/osp_tempest-tools/lbaasv2/README.md

+# neutron-lbaas
 These instructions presume that python-neutron-lbaas-tests rpm is installed and that tempest is working per the instructions in the parent directory.

+#installation script
-install-lbaasv2-tests.sh - installation script
+install-lbaasv2-tests.sh #installation script

-#lbaasv2
-If you run this on a reference OSP director deployment:
+#If you run this on a reference OSP director deployment:
 ./run_lbaasv2_tests.sh neutron_lbaas.tests.tempest.v2.api

 You should get something like this: